MdsifatHossain/Dell-EMC-Unity-XT-Documentation/README.md

 ---

 ### Data Reduction (5:1)
+This refers to techniques used to reduce the amount of physical storage required to hold data.
+The 5:1 ratio means that for every 5 units of data (e.g., 5TB), only 1 unit of actual storage (1TB) is used
 Unity XT features **data reduction** technologies to reduce the amount of physical storage required:
 - **Inline Deduplication**: Removes duplicate data in real-time.
 - **Inline Compression**: Compresses data to reduce its size, allowing for more efficient storage usage.